Neiron Ball

-Neiron Ball (August 20, 1992 – September 9, 2019) was an American football linebacker for the Oakland Raiders of the National Football League (NFL).
-He played college football for the University of Florida and was drafted by the Raiders in the fifth round of the 2015 NFL Draft.
+Neiron Ball (August 20, 1992 – September 9, 2019) was an American professional football linebacker for the Oakland Raiders of the National Football League (NFL).
+He played college football for the University of Florida and was drafted by the Oakland Raiders in the fifth round of the 2015 NFL draft.

-Early years
+Early life

 Ball attended Jackson High School in Jackson, Georgia, where he played football for coach Mike Parris.
 As a junior, he recorded 104 tackles (35 for loss), 19 sacks and forced seven fumbles.
 Ball also starred in track & field at Jackson, where he competed as a sprinter (best of 11.19 seconds in the 100-meter dash) and high jumper (PR of 1.73m or 5'8").

 Ball was rated a four-star prospect by both Scout.com and Rivals.com.
 He was viewed as the No. 16 outside linebacker in the country by Scout.com and the No. 19 weak side defensive end by Rivals.com.
 Ball chose Florida over Alabama, Clemson, Georgia, LSU and South Carolina.